-300 Marlborough was built in 1878 by Goldthwait & Chapin, builders, for merchant and building contractor Samuel Tarbell Ames, for speculative sale, one of two contiguous houses (298-300 Marlborough).
+300 Marlborough was built in 1878-1879 by Goldthwait & Chapin, builders, for building contractor Samuel Tarbell Ames, for speculative sale, one of two contiguous houses (298-300 Marlborough).
 Samuel Ames is shown as the owner on the original building permit application for the two houses, dated September 16, 1878; no architect is indicated.

 Their three children — Eliot Wickham Remick, Ethel Bass Remick, and John Anthony Remick, Jr. — lived with them.

 Ethel Remick married in April of 1899 to Herbert Emery Yerxa, a wholesale grocer, and moved to 1459 Beacon.
-By 1904, they had moved to 300 Marlborough to live with John and Lucretia Remick.
+By the 1903-1904 winter season, they had moved to 300 Marlborough to live with John and Lucretia Remick.

 Herbert Yerxa died in November of 1941.
 Ethel Yerxa continued to live with her mother at 330 Marlborough.